-institu- nalitative must be nate the observa- tre possi- to equa- cable 2.
-Note: D Bank are the bank dummies.
-The Federal Reserve Bank of San Francisco is the omitted dummy variable so all Banks are measured in comparison to it.
-The likelihood ratio is a χ^2 with 24 restrictions, and it cannot reject that all banks share the same constants at even the 75 percent level.
-(T-statistics in parentheses.) tening is 10 This approach differs slightly from Belden's test: it is a joi test on the similarity of the probability of tightening and loosening
+institu- Note: D Bank are the bank dummies.
+The Federal Reserve Bank of alitative San Francisco is the omitted dummy variable so all Banks are measured in comparison to it.
+The likelihood ratio is a χ^2 with 24 must be restrictions, and it cannot reject that all banks share the same ate the observa- re possi- to equa- able 2. ening is 10 This approach differs slightly from Belden's test: it is a jo test on the similarity of the probability of tightening and loosen